vsquared101/learning-spring-boot/README.md

 Spring Boot can automatically configure these common configuration scenarios.
 If Spring Boot detects that we have the H2 database library in our application's classpath, it will automatically configure an embedded H2 database.
 If JdbcTemplate is in the classpath, then it will also configure a JdbcTemplate bean for us.
-There’s no need for us to worry about configuring those beans.
+There's no need for us to worry about configuring those beans.
 They'll be configured for us, ready to inject into any of the beans we write.

 There's a lot more to Spring Boot auto-configuration than embedded databases and JdbcTemplate.
 There are several dozen ways that Spring Boot can take the burden of configuration off our hands,